-Confirmation Bias in the Stock Market:
+Confirmation Bias in the Stock Market

 There are various scenarios in the stock market where you can find confirmation bias influencing the investment decision of an investor.
-Here are few examples:
+Here are a few examples:

 - When an investor finds a ‘hot’ stock in any financial website/magazine, he/she will research it further only to prove that the supposed ‘potential’ is real.
 They might look at plenty of positive news regarding that stock.
 In the same time, they’ll ignore the red signs, just by making excuses like ‘It’s not going to affect the company much’.